-6.17 The Council agreed in November 2009 to a fundamental change in the way financial support and advice is delivered to Directorates.
-The approved "Hub and Spoke" model means each Directorate has a dedicated Finance Manager and Principal Accountant who to prepare and monitor the Directorate budget as well as providing a full range of financial advice to the Directorate.
+6.17 The Council agreed in November 2009 to a "Hub and Spoke" model for the delivery of financial support to Services.
+This means each Directorate has a dedicated Finance Manager and Principal Accountant who to prepare and monitor the Directorate budget as well as providing a full range of financial advice to the Directorate.